uc-cdis/gen3.org/content/resources/user/_index.md

 User access to the Gen3 data commons runs through a Virtual Private Cloud (VPC).
 Access to data and analysis tools through a VPC allows for balance of usability and security.
 All access is through a monitored head node.
 Data is not directly accessed from the Internet.

-Other secure and compliant Gen3 member systems (including cloud based systems) can access Gen3 data through the API.
+Other secure and compliant Gen3 member systems (including cloud-based systems) can access Gen3 data through the API.

 <h3> Diagram of the System Architecture </h3>
 ![Gen3 Architecture](index/framework.png)